quaizarv/sudoku/README.md

   Note: Options RO & LCV are mutually exclusive.
 Same goes for MLDC & ML.
         The strategies are explained in the project report in more detail.
+        For MLDC (machine learning Data Collection), recommend using 'randomHard.txt' file in the data folder as it has lot of hard puzzles.

   Example: